 Having trouble with a printer you recently acquired?
 We can help.
 Bring your questions at least.
 Better yet, bring your printer in.
 We’ll see if we can diagnose any problems and show you the tricks the manual left out.

 You can even build your own

 Yes, seriously, you can do it!
-Most of the 3D printers sold today have their roots in the open-source, community driven project called RepRap (Replicating Rapid Prototyper).
-You use a 3D printer to make parts for another 3D printer, thus our Rapid Prototyping tool can Replicate itself.
+Most of the 3D printers sold today have their roots in the open-source, community-driven project called RepRap (Replicating Rapid Prototyper).
+You use a 3D printer to make parts for making another 3D printer; thus our Rapid Prototyping tool can Replicate itself.
 How cool is that?